OpenAstroTech/OpenAstroMount/README.md

 |------------------------------------|-----------|---------|-------------|
 | 12kg + tripod <br>& counterweights | ~300-500$ | 5+ kg*   | 0.5-0.7" RMS    |

-`* since my heaviest gear weighs only about 4kg, i havent tested the mount with more payload, hence the official payload recommendation remains 5kg.
+`* since my heaviest gear weighs only about 4kg, i haven't tested the mount with more payload, hence the official payload recommendation remains 5kg.
 This will likely increase once the mount has been tested with more payload. `

 ---
 ### ToDo